For more than fifty years, the Canadian-based kayak company Pelican has been designing and developing a diverse range of

 - Sit-inside design lets you use a spray skirt

 With a big 500-pound weight capacity, the River Gorge 130 Tandem is the new, upgraded version of the Sentinel 130.
 It is a big burly vessel able to handle two paddlers and their gear.

 Like most tandem boats, it’s wide and stable.
 Measuring 13 feet long it’s not too long for a tandem and the 73-pound weight should be manageable for most paddle partners.

-Four accessory eyelets are a nice addition that allow for customization that’s usually reserved for angling kayaks.
+Four accessory eyelets are a nice addition that allows for customization that’s usually reserved for angling kayaks.

 - Deck bungee storage hatches but are not watertight